johnmessing/Project-3/README.md

 ​
-## Getting Started
+# Getting Started
 ​
-Explain how to get your project up and running on the user's local machine.
+## To test and run this code on your local machine you will need to meet the following requirements:
 ​
 ### Prerequisites
 ​​